Program Director, Speech-Language Pathologist

 Dr. Morgan serves as a cabinet member of Get Georgia Reading and on the executive board of the Atlanta Autism Consortium.
 Her articles have been published in a number of leading journals including Pediatrics, the Journal of Child Psychology and Psychiatry, and the Journal of Autism and Developmental Disorders.

-- Engaging Young Children with Autism: Strategies for Families: Workshop presented at the 9th annual Chattanooga Autism Conference, Chattanooga, Tennessee, 2018
+- Morgan, L. (2018).
+Engaging young children with autism: Strategies for families.
+Workshop presented at the 9th annual Chattanooga Autism Conference, Chattanooga, TN, 2018

 - Morgan, L. (2018).
-Strategies to Enhance Engagement and Communication at Home and School, Autism Conference and Expo of Georgia.
-Lecture conducted from Atlanta, Georgia.
+Strategies to enhance engagement and communication at home and school.
+Presented at the Autism Conference and Expo of Georgia.
+Atlanta, GA.

 - Morgan, L. (2018).
-Classroom Success for Students with Autism: Teachers as Brain Architects.
-Giffin RESA’s 1st Annual Drive in Conference Special Education Symposium: Supporting Teachers of Exceptional Students.
-Lecture conducted from Locust Grove, Georgia.
+Classroom success for students with autism: Teachers as brain architects.
+Presented at Griffin RESA’s Special Education Symposium: Supporting Teachers of Exceptional Students Drive-In Conference, Locust Grove, GA.